 Number Line Subtraction Strategy

-* Using tens partners to stop at ten
+* Think about tens partners and stop at ten

-* Using place value to add the part greater than 10
+* Use place value to add the part greater than 10

-* Adding up the parts to find the difference
+* Add up the parts to find the difference

 Multiplication and Division by 2

 We read the multiplication symbol X as "groups of" instead of just "times" because this helps us to visualize quantities.
 Students have been using pennies, cubes, and ten frames to build groups of 2.
 This week we will be reading the book Two of Everything about a magic pot that doubles everything that fall into it.

 Flashcards of 2 x 7